Gooburrum, Queensland: Demographics

-Road infrastructure

-Mount Perry Road (State Route 3) passes the south-west corner.

 Education

 Gooburrum State School is a government primary (Prep-6) school for boys and girls at 14 Gooburrum Road (24.8227°S 152.3059°E).
 In 2017, the school had an enrolment of 132 students with 8 teachers (7 full-time equivalent) and 7 non-teaching staff (5 full-time equivalent).

-There is no secondary school in Gooburrum.
-The nearest secondary school is in neighbouring Bundaberg North.
+There are no secondary schools in Gooburrum.
+The nearest government secondary school is Bundaberg North State High School in neighbouring Bundaberg North to the south.